lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 To calculate the APR, use the following formula:

     APR = (postTotalPooledEther - preTotalPooledEther) * secondsInYear / (preTotalPooledEther * timeElapsed)

+:warning: Note that there is a [fee](https://docs.lido.fi/contracts/lido#getfee) taken by the protocol.
+The fee may change by the governance and should be subtracted from the reward amount calculated above to represent the APR of the end-user.

 ## Sanity checks the oracles reports by configurable values.